reductionfear/js/e-instructions.md

-use electron so its all external no browser extension needed chrome in debug mode then inject code can use compiled executable engines not only js
+use electron so its all external no browser extension needed chrome in debug mode then inject code can use compiled executable engines example blunder.exe not only js

 async launchChrome() {
 const chromePath = this.getChromePath();